Elansaud2005/FSM_Verifier/README.md

 - Display errors both inline and in the Problems Panel.

 ---
 ## 7. Internal Workflow
-The extension continuously monitors file open and change events in VS Code.

-- **Syntax Validation (`fsm_handler.py`)**
+the extension works in a simple pipeline whenever a user opens or edits an fsm json file:

+1. **event detection**
+   vscode listens for file events (`onDidOpenTextDocument`, `onDidChangeTextDocument`).

+2. **frontend → backend call**
+   `extension.ts` sends the entire file content to the python backend using `child_process.spawn`.
+   - the text is passed through **stdin**.

+3. **syntax validation (`fsm_handler.py`)**
-  - Receives the JSON content from the TypeScript frontend via stdin.
+   - receives the text from stdin.
-  - Parses the content using Lark and returns structured error diagnostics.
+   - parses it with **lark** using the grammar in `fsm.lark`.
+   - if errors are found, they are captured with exact line/column positions.
+   - results are formatted as json and written to **stdout**.

+4. **frontend error reporting**
+   - `extension.ts` reads the json results from stdout.
+   - converts each item into a `vscode.Diagnostic`.
+   - errors are shown as **red squiggly lines** in the editor and listed in the **problems panel**.

-- **Autocompletion (`suggest.py`)**
+5. **autocompletion (`suggest.py`)**
+   - when the user types `"`, the extension spawns `suggest.py`.
-  - Supplies a set of FSM keyword suggestions.
+   - the script returns a list of fsm keywords (currently hardcoded).
-  - Currently hardcoded; dynamic grammar-based extraction is planned.
+   - these are displayed by vscode’s completion api as inline suggestions.

-- **Grammar (`fsm.lark`)**
+6. **grammar (`fsm.lark`)**
-  - Defines the formal structure and allowed fields for FSM definitions.
+   - defines the allowed structure of fsm definitions.
+   - ensures validation is consistent and future-proof.
+   - will also serve as the base for dynamic suggestion extraction in later versions.

+**result:**
+- errors appear instantly when the file changes.
+- suggestions pop up when writing fsm attributes.